Okanjo/okanjo-docs/docs/Store Sales.md

 # Sales

-Represent API routes that stores and sellers can use to interact with purchased [`OrderItem`s](User Order Items.html).
+Routes that stores can use to interact with sold [`OrderItem`s](Objects.html#OrderItem).

-> ** Order item routes have been refactored and changes will be reflected soon **

 # Routes

 ## GET /stores/{store_id}/sales

 Collection.
-By default, it returns all order items, most recent first, **sold by the current user**.
+By default, it returns all sold items, most recent first, sold by the given store.
 This collection accepts search filters and pagination options. **Requires user level authentication.**

-> ** Order item routes have been refactored and changes will be reflected soon **

 ### Query Parameters